Current Gallery: Post-Edwardian & Modern / postedwardianmodern149

 Costume seen on Emma Fielding as Eleanor Bing

-• Laura Carmichael as Lady Edith Crawley wearing an apricot gown with beaded flowers in the 2014 series "Downton Abbey."
+• Laura Carmichael as Lady Edith Crawley wearing an apricot gown decorated with embroidered flowers and beading in the 2014 series "Downton Abbey."

 • ITV